WELKOM

 Chi Nei Tsang

 Chi Nei Tsang is a form of deep abdominal massage from the Taoist tradition.
 “Chi Nei Tsang” literally means: working with the energy of the organs.
-The abdomen is considered the center of emotions, digestion, processing, and intuition in this view.
+The abdomen is considered the center of emotions, digestion, processing, and intuition.

 Through gentle, focused touch on the abdominal area, stagnation in the organs is relieved, tension is released, and flow is restored.